spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 ### Next steps

-When using multiple tenants, you probably want to [isolate the cache](/docs/laravel-multitenancy/v2/using-tasks-to-prepare-the-environment/prefixing-cache/) or [use separate filesystems per tenant](/docs/laravel-multitenancy/v2/using-tasks-to-prepare-the-environment/filesystem/), ...
-These things are performed by task classes that will be executed when making a tenant the current one.
+When using multiple tenants, you probably want to [isolate the cache](/docs/laravel-multitenancy/v2/using-tasks-to-prepare-the-environment/prefixing-cache/).
+This is performed by task classes that will be executed when making a tenant the current one.